sameer824/Inventory-Management-System-hardershop-/README.md

 # Inventory-Management-System-hardershop-
-This is a project of  python of a inventory management system in which i can store the data of harder shop and delete update and insert data and also view data
+This is a project of  python of a inventory management system in which i can store the data of hardwere_shop and delete update and insert data and also view data